Folujay/LITA-Data-Analysis-Class/README.md

 ### Project Overview
 ---
-I was introduced to various aspect of Data Analysis and hand on practises on; Excel; Foundation of Data, Introduction to Excel, Excel functions, Report and dashboard in Excel, How to download and install Structured Query Language (SQL); SQL commands and types, SQL Data types, SQL keys, how to create Database and Table, how to drop, delete, truncate and update table, and Power Bi download and installation, principles of Data Visualization.
+I was introduced to various aspect of Data Analysis and hand on practises on; Excel; Foundation of Data, Introduction to Excel, Excel functions, Report and dashboard in Excel, Pivot Table and Report writing.
+How to download and install Structured Query Language (SQL); SQL commands and types, SQL Data types, SQL keys, how to create Database and Table, how to drop, delete, truncate and update table, and Power Bi download and installation, principles of Data Visualization.
 ### Material Sources
 ---
 sweet potato peels and orange which are not suitable for human consumption will be sourced from fruit markets within neighbouring villages